nebari-dev/nebari/docs/source/admin_guide/troubleshooting.md

 #### Debug your Kubernetes cluster

- [K9s](https://k9scli.io/) is a terminal-based UI to manage Kubernetes clusters that aims to simplify navigating, observing, and managing your applications in K8s.
+ [`k9s`](https://k9scli.io/) is a terminal-based UI to manage Kubernetes clusters that aims to simplify navigating, observing, and managing your applications in Kubernetes.
- K9s continuously monitors Kubernetes clusters for changes and provides shortcut commands to interact with the observed resources becoming a fast way to review and resolve day-to-day issues in Kubernetes.
+ `k9s` continuously monitors Kubernetes clusters for changes and provides shortcut commands to interact with the observed resources becoming a fast way to review and resolve day-to-day issues in Kubernetes.
 It's definitely a huge improvement to the general workflow, and a best-to-have